 Develop the Backend#

-Let's set aside the web interface functionality for now and consider the Rust backend operations.
+Let's set aside implementing the web interface functionality for now and consider the Rust backend operations.
 First, let's understand how Tauri communicates.

 According to the official documentation, we can mount invoke